The NICE guideline on multimorbidity explains that multimorbidity refers to the presence of 2 or more long-term health conditions, which can include:

 alcohol and substance misuse.

-All recent studies show that multimorbidity is common, becomes more common as people age, and is more common in people from less affluent areas.
+The guideline notes that multimorbidity is common, becomes more common as people age, and is more common in people from less affluent areas.
 In older people, multimorbidity is largely because of higher rates of physical health conditions, whereas in younger people and people from less affluent areas, it is often because of a combination of physical and mental health conditions (notably depression).

 Multimorbidity is associated with reduced quality of life, higher mortality, polypharmacy and high treatment burden, higher rates of adverse drug events, and much greater health services use (including unplanned or emergency care).
 A particular issue for health services and healthcare professionals is that treatment regimens (including non-pharmacological treatments) can easily become very burdensome for people with multimorbidity, and care can become uncoordinated and fragmented.